134th Fighter Squadron

-The 134th Fighter Squadron (134th FS), nicknamed the Green Mountain Boys, is a unit of the Vermont Air National Guard 158th Fighter Wing located at Burlington Air National Guard Base, Burlington, Vermont.
-From 1986 to 2019, the 134th FS was equipped with the General Dynamics F-16C/D Fighting Falcon Block 30.
+The 134th Fighter Squadron, nicknamed the Green Mountain Boys, is a unit of the Vermont Air National Guard 158th Fighter Wing located at Burlington Air National Guard Base, Vermont.
+From 1986 to 2019, the 134th was equipped with the General Dynamics F-16C/D Fighting Falcon Block 30.
 The last F-16s departed Burlington on 6 April 2019 in preparation for the Lockheed Martin F-35A Lightning II which arrived on 19 September 2019.
 Since becoming an F-35A unit, the Green Mountain Boys are tasked with carrying out the Suppression of Enemy Air Defenses (SEAD).